dianixn/Achieving-Robust-Channel-Estimation-Neural-Networks-by-Designed-Training-Data/README.md

 %% File +parameter has

-		parameters contains the system parameters for generating the training data and testing on the extended SNR parameters_doppler contains the system parameters for testing on the extended Doppler shift parameters_residual_neural_network contains the hyperparameters for the decoder parameters_online_average contains the hyperparameters for online training
+		parameters contains the system parameters for generating the training data and testing on the default pilot pattern on sub-6 band. parameters_alternative contains the system parameters for generating the training data and testing on the alternative pilot pattern on sub-6 band. parameters_hybrid contains the hyperparameters for Channelformer.
+		parameters_Millimeterwave contains the hyperparameters for CDL/TDL channels operating on Millimeter-wave band (39GHz).

 %% File +Channel contains